nythepegasus/personal-discord-bot/README.md

 This is my own Discord bot that I have created for a personal server.
 It keeps track of phrases and different house's points.
 It's not fully complete, but it's pretty far along.
 ### Information
 All data is now stored in a MongoDB database.
 I use `mongoengine` to access MongoDB, and you can see all the code connecting the bot to MongoDB in `utils/schema.py`.
+I'll eventually add documentation on how I use MongoDB later.

 More information can be found in the wiki (TODO) about specific things.
 ### Installation